container based virtualization

 2. Multi-tenancy: Layer 2 networks are capped at 4000 VLANs, restricting multi-tenancy design—a big difference in the VXLAN vs VLAN debates.

 3. ToR table scalability: Every ToR switch may need to support several virtual servers, and each virtual server requires several NICs and MAC addresses.
-This pushes the limits on the table sizes for the ToR switch.
+This pushes the limits on the ToR switch’s table sizes.
 In addition, after the ToR tables become full, Layer 2 traffic will be treated as unknown unicast traffic, which will be flooded across the network, causing instability to a previously stable core.

 STP Blocking.